Adaptive Scaling of Policy Constraints for Offline Reinforcement Learning: Experiments

 As shown in Table~\ref{tab:performance_comparison}, the hyperparameters meticulously selected via grid search ultimately underperform compared to the ASPC algorithm, which dynamically adjusts hyperparameters during training.
-This observation prompts the following question: is grid search simply missing the best setting, or is the dynamic adjustment performed by ASPC the real source of its advantage?
-To answer this, we conduct three controlled tests. \begin{itemize} \item \textbf{Naive $\alpha$.} TD3+BC is run with a fixed scale factor $\alpha = 2.5$. \item \textbf{Converged $\alpha$.} TD3+BC is run with $\alpha$ fixed to the final value reached by ASPC on the same dataset. \item \textbf{Linear $\alpha$.} TD3+BC starts from $\alpha = 2.5$ and linearly interpolates to the above converged value over the training horizon. \end{itemize} To ensure fairness, all TD3+BC variants employ the same robust critic architecture as ASPC: three hidden layers, each followed by a LayerNorm.
+This observation raises the question: is grid search simply failing to find the best setting, or is the dynamic adjustment in ASPC the true source of its advantage?
+To answer this, we conduct three controlled tests. \textbf{Naive $\alpha$.} TD3+BC is run with a fixed scale factor $\alpha = 2.5$. \textbf{Converged $\alpha$.} TD3+BC is run with $\alpha$ fixed to the final value reached by ASPC on the same dataset. \textbf{Linear $\alpha$.} TD3+BC starts from $\alpha = 2.5$ and linearly interpolates to the above converged value over the training horizon.
+To ensure fairness, all TD3+BC variants utilize the same robust critic architecture as ASPC, comprising three hidden layers, each followed by a LayerNorm.

 Table \ref{tab:alpha_necessity} summarises the mean normalised scores in the four D4RL domains.
 Percentages in blue report the relative gain over the naive baseline that fixes $\alpha=2.5$.
 Converged $\alpha$ and Linear $\alpha$ both outperform the naive setting, which confirms that the value to which ASPC eventually converges is a much more appropriate scale for the policy constraint.
 ASPC (Dynamic $\alpha$) still exceeds the Converged variant by a wide margin, and the Linear schedule closes only part of the gap.
 These results show that simply finding a good fixed $\alpha$ is not enough.
 Adapting the scale throughout training is essential for the best performance.
 ASPC provides this dynamic adjustment automatically and therefore achieves the highest overall score.